PrincetonUniversity/AutoSVA/README.md

 SVA files at the Formal Testbench (FT) are auto-generated every time you execute autosva_py on a DUT_NAME, but manual commands can be added manually to ft_<DUT_NAME>/FPV.sby, for example, to solve the next cases:

-A. When SBY is elaborating the project, if it complains about any RTL submodule or include not being found, add its path manually (more info at https://symbiyosys.readthedocs.io/en/latest/)
+A. When SBY is elaborating the project, if it complains about any RTL submodule or include not being found, add its path manually (more info at [SymbiYosys ReadTheDocs](https://symbiyosys.readthedocs.io/en/latest/))

 B. Alternatively, you can add blackbox <submodule> for those submodule if you want to blackbox them